Commercial Air Conditioning Installations Brisbane

 1. Split System Commercial Air Conditioning

 Single splits are the most cost effective type of commercial air conditioning system when it comes to installation.
 Single splits are perfect for use in smaller commercial buildings with heating and cooling options.
-For these reasons, Daikin and Fujitsu systems are ideal for small offices, shops including restaurants and cafes, along with cooling smaller server rooms.
+For these reasons, Daikin systems are ideal for small offices, shops including restaurants and cafes, along with cooling smaller server rooms.

 Even as the cheapest type of commercial air conditioning system when compared to installing the other systems mentioned on this page, single splits are still highly energy efficient and include the latest remote technology.

 Single split air conditioning systems are also stand alone, meaning that if one unit breaks down or has issues, which is not common when you invest in Daikin and Fujitsu quality, but if it does happen, your other units remain fully functional.